 The Battery Powered Bucket Backpack Bee Vacuum is sometimes referred to as the BPBBBV 🙂

 This next video is an unedited video of a cutout using The Everything Bee Vacuum.
 It shows from first opening the underside of a mobile home through reuniting the bees and their brood.
-Even though the vacuum is only a couple of feet away, it’s nearly inaudible over the bees.
+Even though the swarm removal bee vaccuum is only a couple of feet away, it’s nearly inaudible over the bees.
 The pressure is set at about 50% for this fairly hot cutout.
 Also note how easily the bees are put with their brood without bees escaping everywhere at the end.

 See the video here -> Video 3